nadirathorpe/cs1302-api-app/meta/DEADLINE.md

 > If you could start the project over from scratch, what do
 > you think might do differently and why?
+I would probably come up with something more creative, however with finals week and the hecticness of closing out the school year I was not able to think too hard about my options.
+If I could choose my own APIs (not on this list), I would do that as well.

 TODO WRITE / REPLACE